 \section{Simulation experiments}

-Consider the idealised setting in which we know that the data were generated from a stationary vector autoregression of known order, $p$.
+Consider the idealized setting in which we know that the data were generated from a stationary vector autoregression of known order, $p$.
 In order to explore the behaviour of the posterior distribution for $p^*$ in this context, we carried out simulation experiments that considered data generated from processes whose orders took various values.
 Our choice of truncation criterion makes allowance for the dimension of the observation vector $m$ and the length of the time-series $n$.
 We might therefore expect some degree of robustness in the more challenging inferential situations when $n$ is small or, in particular, when $m$ is large.
 This was investigated by considering simulations under a variety of values of $m$ and $n$.

 For each $m \in \{1, 3, 5, 7\}$ and $p \in \{1, 2, 3, 4 \}$ we simulated ten sets of $m \times m$ matrices $\matr{A}_1, \ldots, \matr{A}_p$ with elements sampled independently from a standard normal distribution.
-Taking the error variance matrix to be $\matr{\Sigma}=\matr{I}_m$, these were used to simulate ten \VAR{m}{p} processes of length $n = 1000$.
+Taking the error variance matrix to be $\matr{\Sigma}=\matr{I}_m$, these were used to simulate ten stationary \VAR{m}{p} processes of length $n = 1000$.
 Conditional on each data set, we then generated samples from the posterior distribution using Stan, as described in Section \ref{sec:posterior_inference}, setting the maximum possible order as $p_{\max} = 8$.
-Values for the other hyperparameters in the prior are detailed in the Supplementary Materials.
-In all cases, we used four chains each with 1000 iterations of warm-up followed by 4000 sampling iterations.
-Using the truncation criteria with $\beta = 0.99$, we calculated the limits $q_{m}(\beta)$ as 0.081, 0.103, 0.112 and 0.117 for $m=1,$ 3, 5, and 7 respectively, and obtained a posterior mass function for the effective order $p^*$ of each process.
-The posterior mass functions are summarised in Figure \ref{fig:post mass simulation} across all simulation experiments.
+Values for the other hyperparameters in the prior are detailed in Section S3.1 of the Supplementary Materials \citep[][]{supplMat}.
+In all cases, we used four chains each with 1,000 iterations of warm-up followed by 4,000 sampling iterations.
+Using the truncation criterion with $\beta = 0.99$, we calculated the limits $q_{m,n}(\beta)$ as 0.081, 0.103, 0.112 and 0.117 for $m=1,$ 3, 5, and 7 respectively, and obtained a posterior mass function for the effective order $p^*$ of each process.
+The posterior mass functions are summarized in Figure \ref{fig:post_mass_simulation} across all simulation experiments.
 For a given $(m, p)$, the posteriors for the ten data sets are presented as a collection of overlaid bar charts.
-In nearly all cases, the true order $p$ of the process is the mode in the posterior for $p^*$, with considerable posterior support.
-The results are similar across different values of $m$ and $p$, suggesting robustness to the dimension of the data through our choice of truncation criteria.
+In all but three (of 160) cases, the true order $p$ of the process is the mode in the posterior for $p^*$, with considerable posterior support.
+The results are similar across different values of $m$ and $p$, suggesting robustness to the dimension of the data through our choice of truncation criterion.